OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 //    - clearing the values
 //  * use all of these functions in that one function to pass in 8 different outputs

+// note that the class should be in its own file and imported in the final program

 // for loop using the object to display on all the leds
 //  there should be two leds on at a time, have it run all the way to the left, and then all the way to the right